LeChatNoir69/Nodes/README.md

 Install Linux Node - mango tests

 ## Purpose of this repo
-Help newbie Linux people to install crypto project nodes easier
+Help newbie Linux people to install crypto project nodes easier.
+Currently, just a try for mangonote on ubuntu OS

 ## Step 1 - Secure the node install with a fresh user